atomflunder/stringmatch/README.md

 Explanation of some keyword-only arguments for some more advanced usage.

 `score`: The score cutoff for matches, by default set to 70.
-`latinise`: If set to true, removes special characters and sets them to the latin alphabet equivalent.
+`latinise`: Removes special characters and sets them to the latin alphabet equivalent.
 Example: `éö -> eo`
 `remove_punctuation`: Removes punctuation from the strings.
 Example: `h,i! -> hi`
 `limit`: Only available for `get_best_matches()`.
 The limit of how many matches to return.
 Returns the best X matches in order, by default set to 5.